-But we’ve got some awesome ways to reduce vacancy in your rental property.
+But we’ve got 13 awesome ways to reduce vacancy in your rental property.

 These strategies are the same ones that I use to manage my nine rental properties.
 They have allowed me to have a near-zero vacancy rate over the past few years.